Running tools

 Select the input data for import tools

-Selecting files for import is described in Import of data and graphics.
+Selecting files for import is described in Importing data.
 It is generally similar to selecting input for analysis tools, but involves selecting files from a file system or remote location.
 Many import selection wizards also support drag-and-drop for selecting files to import.

 Configure the available options for the tool